aerogear/graphql-link/README.md

 ### Development and Production Mode

-The `graphql-gw serve` command will run the gateway in development mode.
+The `graphql-link serve` command will run the gateway in development mode.
 Development mode enables the configuration web interface and will cause the gateway to periodical download upstream schemas on start up.
 The schema files will be stored in the `upstreams` directory (located in the same directory as the gateway configuration file).
 If any of the schemas cannot be downloaded the gateway will fail to startup.

-You can use `graphql-gw serve --production` to enabled production mode.
+You can use `graphql-link serve --production` to enabled production mode.
 In this mode, the configuration web interface is disabled, and the schema for the upstream severs will be loaded from the `upstreams` directory that they were stored when you used development mode.
 This ensures that your gateway will have a consistent schema presented, and that it's start up will not be impacted by the availability of the upstream servers.

 ### Demos